s-ccs/s-ccs.github.io/philosophy.md

 ## Lab culture
 - We want to collaborate, not compete - within and between labs.
-- We value the principles of open science.
+- We highly value the principles of open science.
+It is better to be true, than be published.
 - Participation in lab's events is expected to the best of our abilities.
 Asking questions and commenting is strongly encouraged.
 - Be connected with eachother, we ask (and/or know) what others are doing and how they are feeling today
 - We make lot's of space for open, constructive, direct but always empathic feedback.
 This goes all directions, please give Bene feedback too!